-JD Vance: Amazon funded Black Lives Matter so riots would destroy rival retailers
+JD Vance speech: Amazon funded Black Lives Matter so riots would destroy rival retailers

 Why We Wrote This

-JD Vance’s attacks on “woke capital” go beyond ordinary populism: He’s said Jeff Bezos sought to fund riots and companies don’t want workers having kids.
+JD Vance’s attacks on “woke capital” go beyond ordinary populism: He’s said Jeff Bezos sought to fund riots and companies don’t want workers having children.

 But Mr. Vance doesn’t just think companies are cynically pandering to the marketplace.
 He’s taken his criticisms a step further, painting corporations’ motivations in a sinister, conspiratorial light.

-Note: This story was updated in the afternoon on Aug.
-15 to include Mr. Vance's response to a question about the abortion comments that the Monitor published earlier in the day.